vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 The inscription attests to the existence, in the second half of the 6th century, of a main Śaiva temple complex, called Maṇḍaleśvara.
 Connected to this temple was a storeroom, which could also supply the daily offerings for a minor Vaiṣṇava sanctuary dedicated to Nārāyaṇa.
 In addition, and possibly closely connected to the Maṇḍaleśvara complex, was a monastery of Śaiva ascetics, named Vinīteśvaramaṭha.
 Whether there was a temple or shrine of Vinīteśvara cannot be deduced from this inscription with certainty, but the existence at the time of such a temple is very likely indeed.
 The monastery or/and its temple was headed by Bhānūdayiṇ

-Maṇd

-. aleśvara and the Skandapurāṇa
+Maṇḍaleśvara and the Skandapurāṇa

 This is as far as epigraphy \(and archaeology\) can bring us.
 It does not tell us why ascetics and pilgrims flocked to this hill in great numbers.
 Why the site was considered holy.
 In order to answer these questions we need texts, and such a text has become available.
 I refer to the original Skandapurāṇa.

-In the context of the Kauśikī Cycle the Skandapurāṇa contains a Maṇd
+In the context of the Kauśikī Cycle the Skandapurāṇa contains a Maṇḍa-

-. a-

 leśvara Māhātmya.
 41 This Māhātmya tells the story of the demons Sunda